cassini1010/documentations/docs/Python/pytest.md

 >>> test_fixtures.py::test_a_tuple FAILED
 ```

-**If a test results in “Fail,” the failure is somewhere in the test function (or something the function called).
-If a test results in “Error,” the failure is somewhere in a fixture.**
+**If a test results in "Fail," the failure is in the test function (or something it called).
+If a test results in "Error," the failure is in a fixture.**

 ### tracing fixture execution

-When two or more test functions use the same fixture, we can visually see how/when the fixture is called using `pytest --setup-show` flag.
+When two or more test functions use the same fixture, you can see how and when the fixture is called by using the `pytest --setup-show` flag.

 ```python
 from pathlib import Path